Yahyakiani/Css_Notes/Psychology/Theories.md

    - **instincts** Inborn patterns of behavior that are biologically determined rather than learned
-   - **Problem**: This conception presents several diffi culties, however.
+   - **Problem**: This conception presents several difficulties, however.
 For one thing, psychologists do not agree on what, or even how many, primary instincts exist.
-One early psychologist, William McDougall (1908), suggested that there are 18 instincts
+One early psychologist, **William McDougall** (1908), suggested that there are 18 instincts

 - **Drive-reduction** approaches to